MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-migration-guide/migrate.md

 # [Native migration tools](#tab/Tools)

 The following sections describe the native Azure tools available to perform or assist with migration.
+For information on choosing the right tools to support your migration efforts, see the [Cloud Adoption Framework's Migration tools decision guide](migrate-decision-guide.md).

 ## Azure Site Recovery